Call4Cloud | MMP-C | Autopilot | Device Preparation

 The KQL language is different than what we used with WMI.
 To get the proper fields of data it will need to parse and map the KQL properties to the proper WMI properties.
 So for example, when we ask for VolumeID in the KQL query, this will be “mapped” to the DeviceID

-Once the query has been parsed and it knows how to ask for the required data, it would execute the WMI query and as we noticed, it would send back the results to the service.
+Once the query has been parsed and it knows how to ask for the required data, it executes the WMI query and, as we noticed, sends back the results to the service.

 4. The Flow

-Now we, have zoomed in to the OSQueryWMI, let’s zoom out again and let’s take a look at the total Device Query Flow!!!
+Now that we have zoomed in on the OSQueryWMI, let’s zoom out again and take a look at the total Device Query Flow!!!

 Please Note: this flow is without the data protection enabled